Shogunoftheitsoffice/KyokaTylerLegal/SVP/SuperVault.md

   6. Intellectual Property Rights

-  The App, including its name "Super Vault Pro (Free)", and all its original source code, content, features, and functionality are and will remain the exclusive property of Tyler Tirapelle.
+  The App, including its name "Ultra Vault", and all its original source code, content, features, and functionality are and will remain the exclusive property of Tyler Tirapelle.
 The App is protected by copyright and other intellectual property laws.
 You may not copy, modify, distribute, sell, or lease any part of the App, nor may you reverse engineer or attempt to extract the source code of the software.

   7. Prohibited Uses